Welsh regional rugby: 2010s

-Since the regionalisation of professional Rugby Union in Wales, the national team has undoubtedly experienced great success, winning the Six Nations Grand Slam in 2005, 2008, 2012, and 2019, as well as winning the championship for a fourth time in 2013 and a fifth time in 2021.
+Since the regionalisation of professional rugby union in Wales, until the early 2020s, the national team has experienced great success, winning the Six Nations Grand Slam in 2005, 2008, 2012, and 2019, as well as winning the championship for a fourth time in 2013 and a fifth time in 2021.
 Some have attributed this success to the regional concept.

-The regions have been reasonably successful in the Pro12 (renamed Pro14 from 2017 to 2018 forward), with Welsh teams winning on 5 separate occasions.
-The Ospreys are the most successful team in the history of the league with four titles, a record they share with Leinster.
-However, the Welsh sides have made little impact in the European Cup, with no team getting further than the semi-finals.
+In the United Rugby Championship, Welsh teams have won the title six times.
+The Ospreys are the most successful Welsh team in the history of the league with four titles, a record that was eventually shared and then surpassed by Leinster.
+The Scarlets have won the league twice, most recently in 2017, and were runners-up the following season, while Cardiff Rugby have been runners-up in consecutive seasons in 2007 and 2008.
+Despite this, the Welsh sides have made little impact in the European Cup, with no team getting further than the semi-finals.
 A desire for success in Europe had been one of the principal reasons for setting up the regions in the first place.
+However, Cardiff Rugby have been successful in the Challenge Cup (the second-tier European competition), winning the tournament twice.
+They remain the only Welsh region to reach the final of a European competition.

-While average attendances at regional matches are generally higher than those at any one club had been before regionalisation, the total numbers attending top-flight Rugby in Wales have remained relatively stable, or even declined since 2003 due to the smaller number of teams and matches.
-While average attendances at all the Welsh regions have steadily grown since 2003 and are generally higher than the Scottish and Italian teams with whom they share the Pro14, they are far behind those at the Irish teams and are generally lower than in the English Premiership and French Top 14.
+While average attendances at regional matches are generally higher than those at any one club had been before regionalisation, the total numbers attending top-flight rugby in Wales have remained relatively stable, or even declined since 2003 due to the smaller number of teams and matches.
+While average attendances at all the Welsh regions have steadily grown since 2003 and are generally higher than the Scottish and Italian teams with whom they share the URC, they are far behind those at the Irish teams and are generally lower than in the English Premiership and French Top 14.
 This may be due to a failure of the regional sides to properly embrace the regional concept, with some being perceived as little more than extensions of former club sides unlikely to gain support among followers of former rivals.
-Supporters of Pontypridd RFC for example may find it difficult to get behind their regional side Cardiff Blues, who share colours, name and a stadium with traditional rivals Cardiff RFC.
+Supporters of Pontypridd RFC for example may find it difficult to get behind their regional side Cardiff Rugby, who share colours, name and a stadium with traditional rivals Cardiff RFC.
 This has led to occasional calls either for the establishment of new regions to better represent those sides who feel unrepresented under the current system, or for the scrapping of the regions and a return to a club-based system.

-Financial stability was one of the motivations for the establishment of the regions, yet the regions have remained financially unstable ever since their establishment as crowds and TV revenue have failed to materialise, with the Celtic Warriors franchise in particular lasting only one year.
+Financial stability was one of the motivations for the establishment of the regions, yet the regions have remained financially unstable since their establishment as crowds and TV revenue have failed to materialise, with the Celtic Warriors franchise in particular lasting only one year.